koliaza/academic-kickstart/content/teaching/teaching/index.md

 - Systems and Network Engineering at M1 level in Spring 2017 ([old course website](http://koliaza.com/old/fr/systeme2017.html)).
 - Systems and Network Engineering at M1 level in Spring 2016 ([old course website](http://koliaza.com/old/fr/systeme2016.html)).

-Before that, we organised a [Spring School in Discrete Mathematics in Kosovo](http://koliaza.com/old/prishtina16.html) with Siargey Kachanovich, with the support of Animath.
-I also went to Moldova with Mardin Andler to train teachers there and create new Animath clubs.
+In 2016, we organised a [Spring School in Discrete Mathematics in Kosovo](http://koliaza.com/old/prishtina16.html) with Siargey Kachanovich, with the support of Animath.
+I then went to Moldova with Mardin Andler to train teachers there and try to create new Animath clubs.

 I participated in the creation of the [Mathmosphere](https://animath.fun-campus.fr/) education platform and created the first MOOC on it, on the subject of graph theory.